SE701ProjectGroup4/git-brunching/backend/README.md

 ## Common Run Errors

 - `Error: listen EADDRINUSE: address already in use <address>` - This is likely due to a nodemon leaving a background instance of node running.
-   A guide to killing background node instances can be found [here](https://stackoverflow.com/a/14790921/10377254)
+   A guide to killing background node instances can be found [here.](https://stackoverflow.com/a/14790921/10377254)

+- `/bin/bash^M: bad interpreter` - This is likely due to incorrect line endings. (eg using CRLF instead of LF).

 ---